chxwsb/it_tools_web_app/README.md

 ## How to Launch
 0. Make sure you have installed node.js (https://nodejs.org/en/download/).
 1. Download the project locally to your computer.
-2. Enter the directory with the project.
+2. Enter into the directory with the project.
 3. In the command line, enter `npm install` to download all necessary dependencies.
 4. Finally, enter `node server.js` to launch the server.
 If everything finishes with success, you should see `Server runs at http://localhost:3000`.